DYSON UK - 2022

 Persona 2: Health Sensitive

-246M people in China are sensitive to AQ-related diseases (pollen allergy, asthma..).
-These users are highly aware of their environment and look for efficient solutions to improve & track their health.
+246M people in China are affected by AQ-related conditions such as allergies or asthma.
+These users are highly aware of their environment and look for effective ways to monitor and improve their health.

 Persona 4: Family Carer